Julien-Berthet/typix/typix/README.md

     print("test:", my_arg)
 ```

-The `Strict` dynamic type is a built-in dynamic type that allow strong
+The `Strict` dynamic type is a built-in dynamic type that allows strong
 typing on function arguments.
 To use it, it must wrap a child type.

 ```py